dgaydukov/cert-ocpjp11/files/ocpjp11.md

 CPU provides 2 types of memory model:
 * strong memory model - all processors see exactly the same value for all memory location
 * weak memory model - special cpu instruction called memory barriers, needed to flush/invalidate cache and see main memory values
-Recent trend in cpu design favor weak model, cause it allows greater scallability between multiple cores memory basics;
-proc can only access byte, so there is no way to read/write single bit, only whole byte, 8 bit, can be read at a time that's why although boolean can be stored in single bit `true/false` - it's size still a byte in modern pc so byte - the smallest addressable unit in computer - also called memory location. each memory location store either binary data or decimal data. memory address - fixed-length unsigned integer don't confuse;
+Recent trend in cpu design favor weak model, cause it allows greater scalability between multiple cores Memory basics: proc can only access byte, so there is no way to read/write single bit, only whole byte, 8 bit, can be read at a time that's why although boolean can be stored in single bit `true/false` - it's size still a byte in modern pc so byte - the smallest addressable unit in computer - also called memory location. each memory location store either binary data or decimal data. memory address - fixed-length unsigned integer
+Don't confuse:
-* physical address - real memory address unit represented as integer. system software or os request cpu to direct hardware device (memory controlller) to use memory bus to get content of single memory unit (8 bits) to access it's content
+* physical address - real memory address unit represented as integer. system software or os request cpu to direct hardware device (memory controller) to use memory bus to get content of single memory unit (8 bits) to access it's content
-* logical address - software create logical memory space in which running program is read/write data. then memory management unit create mapping between logical and physical memory. so your program need not to care to work with main memory. so your program works with virtual memory just like with main memory, and in background os provide mapping between logical and physical memory we need this abstraction cause otherwise different programs will write directly into physical memory effectively overwriting each other and constantly getting `memory corrupted` error
+* logical address - software create logical memory space in which running program is read/write data. then memory management unit create mapping between logical and physical memory. so your program need not to care to work with main memory.
+Your program works with virtual memory just like with main memory, and in background os provides mapping between logical and physical memory we need this abstraction cause otherwise different programs will write directly into physical memory effectively overwriting each other and constantly getting `memory corrupted` error
 VM (virtual memory) guarantee:
 * one program can't read from memory data from another program, otherwise program could hack each-other and cause trouble
 * more then one virtual address can refer to same physical address
-* virtual memory space can be larger then physical one, by using VM paging - also called swapping MMU (memory management unit)
+* virtual memory space can be larger then physical one, by using VM paging - also called swapping MMU (memory management unit):
 * called also PMMU (paged memory management unit) - cause works based on pages
 * perform transition of virtual memory addresses into physical addresses
 * divides virtual memory into pages each is power 2 (usually in KB)
 * paging - the process to write data from physical memory into disk, so RAM acts as cache to main memory if you work with c/c++ and use pointers then 2 cases are possible:
 * if you running your program in os like windows/linux - for sure you are using virtual memory address space
-* if you run your program without os or you are writing ok kernel - then you would access physical memory directly there are 2 types of memory address resolution;
+* if you run your program without os or you are writing os kernel - then you would access physical memory directly There are 2 types of memory address resolution:
-1. byte-addressable - each byte has it's own address. data larger then byte stored in sequence of consecutive addresses most modern pc are byte-addressable. yet there are many example pf cpu architecture that is word-addressable this is due to historical reason, since computer works mostly with text and single byte should store single character since back then ascii was the main format for char encoding, 8bit was enough to store single char, so we have 1 byte = 8 bit also for cpu it's simpler to work with byte then word - imagine you need to change symbol
+1. byte-addressable - each byte has it's own address. data larger then byte stored in sequence of consecutive addresses most modern pc are byte-addressable. yet there are many example pf cpu architecture that is word-addressable this is due to historical reason, since computer works mostly with text and single byte should store single character since back then ascii was the main format for char encoding, 8bit was enough to store single char, so we have 1 byte = 8 bit also for cpu it's simpler to work with byte then word - imagine you need to change symbol:
   * byte - you just read it and modify
   * word - cpu reads whole word into register, then do iteration find desired symbol and modify it - as you see algo is much complex here
-2. word-addressable - minimal memory address size is processor word -- look cpu word size cpu word can be of size 16/24/32/64 bit, has it's own memory address;
-   so for example for 32bit cpu - each 32 bits or 4 bytes would have single address for 64 - each 64 bits or 8 bytes would have separate address there were a few decimal-addressable machines, but they not used nowadays don't confuse;
+2. word-addressable - minimal memory address size is processor word cpu word can be of size 16/24/32/64 bit, has it's own memory address so for example for 32bit cpu - each 32 bits or 4 bytes would have single address for 64 - each 64 bits or 8 bytes would have separate address there were a few decimal-addressable machines, but they not used nowadays Don't confuse:
 * address size - side of memory unit, mostly 8 bits in byte-addressable system
-* word size - feature of compute architecture, how many bits cpu can process at one time. this also denote the max number of address space cpu can access so for 32bit architecture - 2**32 bytes or 4gb can be accessed - that's why for this architecture only 4gb ram supported. that also means that 32bit architecture - can read/write 4 bytes at once, and 64 - 8 byte at once yet some earlier 8bit could access 16bit memory and 16bit architecture - 20bit memory via memory segmentation
+* word size - feature of computer architecture, how many bits cpu can process at one time. this also denote the max number of address space cpu can access so for 32bit architecture - 2**32 bytes or 4gb can be accessed - that's why for this architecture only 4gb ram supported. that also means that 32bit architecture - can read/write 4 bytes at once, and 64 - 8 byte at once yet some earlier 8bit could access 16bit memory and 16bit architecture - 20bit memory via memory segmentation